-Type: Stamp & Coin | Plaza Reial | Metro: Liceu (green line L3) | Area: Gothic Quarter
+Type: Stamp & Coin | Plaza Reial | Metro: Liceu (L3) | Area: Gothic Quarter

 The geek in you will love sifting through all the old coins, banknotes, stamps, and all sorts of random collections of items like beer mats, cava bottles, and even sugar packs.
-One might even say this is a more of a museum than a market.
+One might even say this is more of a museum than a market.

 At the more than 60 stalls it hasn’t been unusual for some items to fetch thousands – bring cash!